OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/how-to-install-tf-networking-openshift4.rst

 .. _how-to-install-tf-networking-and-red-hat-openshift-44-using-a-vm-running-in-a-kvm-module:

-How to Install Tungsten Fabric and Red Hat OpenShift 4.4 using a VM Running in a KVM Module
+How to Install OpenSDN and Red Hat OpenShift 4.4 using a VM Running in a KVM Module
 -----------------------------------------------------------------------------------------------
-This section illustrates how to install Tungsten Fabric with Red Hat OpenShift 4.4 orchestration, where Tungsten Fabric and Red Hat Openshift are running on virtual machines (VMs) in a Kernel-based Virtual Machine (KVM) module.
-This procedure can also be performed to configure an environment where Tungsten Fabric and Red Hat OpenShift 4.4 are running on a bare metal server.
+This section illustrates how to install OpenSDN with Red Hat OpenShift 4.4 orchestration, where OpenSDN and Red Hat Openshift are running on virtual machines (VMs) in a Kernel-based Virtual Machine (KVM) module.
+This procedure can also be performed to configure an environment where OpenSDN and Red Hat OpenShift 4.4 are running on a bare metal server.

 When to Use This Procedure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-This procedure is used to install Tungsten Fabric and Red Hat
+This procedure is used to install OpenSDN and Red Hat
 OpenShift 4.4 orchestration on a virtual machine (VM) running in a
 Kernel-based Virtual Machine (KVM) module.
-Support for Tungsten Fabric
+Support for OpenSDN
 installations onto VMs in Red Hat OpenShift 4.4 environments
-is introduced in Tungsten Fabric Release 2011.
+is introduced in OpenSDN Release 2011.
 See `Contrail
 Networking Supported
 Platforms <https://www.juniper.net/documentation/en_US/release-independent/contrail/topics/reference/contrail-supported-platforms.pdf>`__  .

-You can also use this procedure to install Tungsten Fabric and Red
+You can also use this procedure to install OpenSDN and Red
 Hat OpenShift 4.4 orchestration on a bare metal server.

 This procedure should work with all versions of Openshift 4.4.